superstreamlabs/superstream-engine/charts/superstream/README.md

 # GLOBAL configuration for Superstream Engine
 ############################################################
 global:
-  environment: ""               # Define the superstream engine name within 32 characters, excluding '.', and using only lowercase letters, numbers, '-', and '_'.
+  engineName: ""               # Define the superstream engine name within 32 characters, excluding '.', and using only lowercase letters, numbers, '-', and '_'.
   superstreamAccountId: ""                 # Provide the account ID associated with the deployment, which could be used for identifying resources or configurations tied to a specific account.
   superstreamActivationToken: ""           # Enter the activation token required for services or resources that need an initial token for activation or authentication.
   skipLocalAuthentication: true